The Admin Interface

 To migrate to a new version, first download all of your configurations as .zip files via the Admin Interface on

-your old C-Phrase host.
+your old Catch-Phrase host.

 Once you log into